George Russell (composer): Music theory

-Miles reportedly summarized the LCC succinctly by saying, "F should be where middle C is on the piano" [white notes: F-F = Lydian major, rather than Ionian major = C-C].
+Miles Davis reportedly summarized the LCC succinctly by saying, "F should be where middle C is on the piano" [white notes: F-F = Lydian major, rather than Ionian major = C-C].

 The Lydian Chromatic Concept was the first codified original theory to come from jazz.
 Musicians who assimilated Russell's ideas expanded their harmonic language beyond that of bebop, into the realm of post-bop.
 Russell's ideas influenced the development of modal jazz, notably in the album Jazz Workshop (1957, with Bill Evans and featuring the "Concerto for Billy the Kid") as well as his writings.
 Miles Davis also pushed into modal playing with the composition Miles on his 1957 album Milestones.
 Davis and Evans later collaborated on the 1959 album Kind of Blue, which featured modal composition and playing.
 John Coltrane explored modal playing for several years after playing on Kind of Blue.

 His Lydian Concept has been described as making available resources rather than imposing constraints on musicians.
 According to the influential 20th century composer Toru Takemitsu, "The Lydian Chromatic Concept is one of the two most splendid books about music; the other is My Musical Language by Messiaen.
 Though I'm considered a contemporary music composer, if I dare categorize myself as an artist, I've been strongly influenced by the Lydian Concept, which is not simply a musical method—we might call it a philosophy of music, or we might call it poetry."

 The major scale probably emerged as the predominating scale of Western music, because within its seven tones lies the most fundamental harmonic progression of the classical era ... thus, the major scale resolves to its tonic major chord.
 The Lydian scale is the sound of its tonic major chord.

 George Russell died of complications from Alzheimer's disease in Boston, Massachusetts, on July 27, 2009, according to his publicist.